Rajpratik71/eucalyptus-wiki/Home.md

 **IRC.** You can find us on Freenode IRC on #eucalyptus.

+**Mailing List.** Join one of the [[Eucalyptus mailing lists]] to keep up with latest developments and join our users and developers in conversation.

 **Nightlies.** You can install nightly builds of the latest Eucalyptus development builds by following [these instructions](http://www.eucalyptus.com/docs/latest/ig/installing_euca_nightlies.html).

 **People.** We've got great people working at Eucalyptus.
 Meet [some of them](wiki/category.people).